The Garden Grazer

 • When the squash is done baking and cool enough to handle, scoop out the flesh with a spoon and place in the blender with all the other ingredients.

 • Blend until smooth.
-Then carefully transfer to a large saucepan on the stove.
+(Keep the blender lid slightly open to let the steam escape if needed.)
+Then carefully transfer the blended soup to a stockpot or large saucepan on the stove.

-• Heat the soup over medium for about 10-15 minutes to let flavors further combine.
+• Lightly simmer the soup over medium heat for about 10-15 minutes to let the flavors further combine.
 Serve plain or with any desired toppings.
 (I recommend Maple-Vanilla Candied Nuts!)

 Notes

-*Butternut squash: I use a large one that weighs 3 to 3.5 lbs.
-I bake it for about 50 minutes to ensure it’s very soft.
+*Butternut squash: I use a large squash that weighs 3 to 3.5 lbs.
+I bake it for about 50-60 minutes to ensure it’s very soft.
 But baking times can vary based on ovens and size of squash.

 Variations: Add sage, ginger, carrot, sweet potato, curry powder, etc.